Parvis Notre-Dame – Place Jean-Paul II

-Parvis Notre-Dame – Place Jean-Paul II is a city square in Paris, France.
+The Parvis Notre-Dame – Place Jean-Paul II is a city square in Paris, France.
 Located in the city's 4th arrondissement on the eastern half of the Île de la Cité, the square is bordered by the Hôtel-Dieu hospital to the north, the cathedral of Notre-Dame to the east, the Seine River to the south, and the Prefecture of Police headquarters to the west.
 The square contains France's point zéro marker, making it the very center of Paris for the purpose of measuring travel distance.
 Other points of interest include the Archaeological Crypt of the Île de la Cité and Charlemagne et ses Leudes, an equestrian statue of Charlemagne.

 Name

-Historically the square has been called Place du Parvis Notre-Dame, or shortened to Place du Parvis or Parvis Notre-Dame.
+Historically, the square has been called the Place du Parvis Notre-Dame, or shortened to the Place du Parvis or the Parvis Notre-Dame.
 This is due to its historic function as the parvis of Notre-Dame de Paris.

-After the death of Pope John Paul II in 2005, it was proposed to rename the square "Place Jean-Paul II."
+After the death of Pope John Paul II in 2005, it was proposed to rename the square to Place Jean-Paul II.
 The name was intended to memorialize the late pope's visit to the square in 1980, as well as his subsequent visit to Notre-Dame in 1997 for World Youth Day.
 The proposal was controversial, however, eventually resulting in the square's current compound name in 2006.